cimeister/academic-kickstart/content/blog/unigramlm/index.md

 approach with a Dirichlet prior, replacing expected counts with their [digamma-transformed counterparts](https://github.com/google/sentencepiece/blob/336900241c4943ae1e5f844b18292f532b3a21c7/src/unigram_model_trainer.cc#L390):
 ${\phi^{(n+1)}_{v}}\propto\exp(\Psi(\widehat{c}_{{v}}({\mathcal{C}};{{\boldsymbol{\phi}}^{(n)}})+\alpha_{v}))$.
+While it might not seem like a large change to the original update rule, this choice is implicitly adding a prior belief about the the number of counts we should observe for each token.
-This update is implicitly calculating the geometric mean of the posterior Dirichlet distribution, where $\alpha_{v}$ can be seen as the prior belief about the counts we should observe for token ${v}$.
+Explicitly, we're now calculating the geometric mean of a posterior Dirichlet distribution, where we're added in the belief token ${v}$ will be observed $\alpha_{v}$  times.
 Notably, SentencePiece uses an improper Haldane prior ($\alpha_{v}= 0$ for all ${v}\in{\mathcal{V}}$).
 This choice essentially has the opposite effect of performing standard additive smoothing: it's always the case